ivancevich/store-x/readme.markdown

 > Universal Flux Stores

-Simple yet powerful [Flux](http://facebook.github.io/flux/) store + dispatcher implementation.
+Simple yet powerful [Flux](http://facebook.github.io/flux/) stores implementation.
 It's meant to work with any JS framework or library, and on the server as well.

+## Install

+You can get it from NPM:

+`npm install store-x --save`

+Or from Bower:

+`bower install store-x --save`

+## Usage

-You can use it with any module system:
+### You can use it with any module system

 - Globals:
 ```js